Events

 • 6.3.
 19:00 Artist talk with David Wagner (author) and Stefanie Bürkle (artist) Istanbul and Venice are the settings for Wagner’s latest novel Verkin.
 How do we encounter Venice in the form of shopping malls, casinos and theme parks worldwide – and which images of Venice are quoted?
 (German)

 • 13.3.
-19:00 Sociologists in conversation with the artist about the capitalisation and digitalisation of space, airbnb, googlemaps and co.
-Stefan Kirchner, Professor of Economic and Labour Sociology BTU Cottbus, Ingo Schulz-Schaeffer, Professor of Sociology of Technology and Innovation, TU Berlin and Stefanie Bürkle, Professor of Fine Arts TU Berlin, all members of the Collaborative Research Centre (SFB 1265) Re-Figuration of Spaces.
+19:00 Sociologists in conversation with the artist about the capitalization and digitalization of space, airbnb, googlemaps and co.
+With Ingo Schulz-Schaeffer, Professor of Sociology of Technology and Innovation, Dr. Nicolas Zehner, Christina Hecht, Simon Pohl, and Stefanie Bürkle, Professor of Fine Arts TU Berlin, moderated by Dr. Séverine Marguin, all members of the Collaborative Research Center (SFB 1265) Re-Figuration of Spaces.
 (German/English)

 • 20.3.
 14 -20:00 Presentation of speculative Venice maps International architecture students at TU Berlin have spent a semester developing Venice mappings and Venice games with Stefanie Bürkle.
 A presentation of these special maps will provide further insights into the art and research project on Venice.
 (English)